H. Rap Brown

-Jamil Abdullah al-Amin (born Hubert Gerold Brown; October 4, 1943), is an American Muslim cleric who was the fifth chairman of the Student Nonviolent Coordinating Committee (SNCC) in the 1960s.
-Best known as H. Rap Brown, he served as the Black Panther Party's minister of justice during a short-lived (six months) alliance between SNCC and the Black Panther Party.
+Jamil Abdullah al-Amin (born Hubert Gerold Brown; October 4, 1943 – November 23, 2025) was an American activist who served as the fifth chairman of the Student Nonviolent Coordinating Committee (SNCC) in the 1960s.
+Calling himself H. Rap Brown in that period, he was one of the primary spokesmen for the black power movement.

-He is perhaps known for his proclamations during that period, such as, "Violence is as American as cherry pie", and, "If America don't come around, we're gonna burn it down."
-He is also known for his autobiography, Die Nigger Die!.
-He is currently serving a life sentence for murder following the shooting of two Fulton County, Georgia, sheriff's deputies in 2000.
+Brown was perhaps best known for his provocative comments during the ghetto riots in the "long hot summer of 1967," such as, "Violence is as American as cherry pie", and, "If America don't come around, we're gonna burn it down."
+He was also known for his autobiography, Die Nigger Die!.
+He briefly served as the Black Panther Party's minister of justice during the six month alliance between SNCC and the Black Panther Party.

-Activism
+After spending over a decade as a Muslim cleric and community organizer in Atlanta, Georgia, he was convicted of murder, serving a life sentence for the shooting of two Fulton County, Georgia, sheriff's deputies in 2000.

+Background and activism

+Hubert Gerold Brown was born on October 4, 1943, as the youngest of three children.
+His father was a laborer and his mother was a maid and teacher.

 Brown's activism in the civil rights movement included involvement with the Student Nonviolent Coordinating Committee (SNCC).
 Brown was introduced into SNCC by his older brother Ed.
-He first visited Cambridge, Maryland with Cleveland Sellers in the summer of 1963, during the period of Gloria Richardson's leadership in the local movement.
+He first visited Cambridge, Maryland, with Cleveland Sellers in the summer of 1963, during the period of Gloria Richardson's leadership in the local movement.
 He witnessed the first riot between whites and blacks in the city over civil rights issues, and was impressed by the local civil rights movement's willingness to use armed self-defense against racial attacks.

-Brown later organized for SNCC during the 1964 Mississippi Freedom Summer, while transferring to Howard University for his studies.
+He later organized for SNCC during the 1964 Mississippi Freedom Summer, while transferring to Howard University for his studies.
 Representing Howard's SNCC chapter, Brown attended a contentious civil rights meeting at the White House with President Lyndon B. Johnson during the Selma crisis of 1965 as Alabama activists attempted to march for voting rights.

-Major federal civil rights legislation was passed in 1964 and 1965, including the Voting Rights Act, to establish federal oversight and enforcement of rights.
-In 1966, Brown organized in Greene County, Alabama to achieve black voter registration and implementation of the recently passed Voting Rights Act.
+Major federal civil rights legislation was passed in 1964 and 1965, including the Voting Rights Act of 1965, to establish federal oversight and enforcement of rights.
+In 1966, Brown organized in Greene County, Alabama to achieve black voter registration and implementation of the recently-passed Voting Rights Act.

 Elected SNCC chairman in 1967, Brown continued Stokely Carmichael's fiery support for "Black Power" and urban rebellions in the Northern ghettos.

 During the summer of 1967, Brown toured the nation, calling for violent resistance to the government, which he called "The Fourth Reich".
-"Negroes should organize themselves", he told a rally in Washington, D.C., and "carry on guerilla warfare in all the cities."
-They should, "make the Viet Cong look like Sunday school teachers."
+"Negroes should organize themselves", he told a rally in Washington, D.C., and "carry on guerilla warfare in all the cities".
+They should "make the Viet Cong look like Sunday school teachers".
 He declared, "I say to America, Fuck it!
 Freedom or death!"